WCTX: Analog-to-digital conversion

 WCTX shut down its analog signal, over UHF channel 59, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 39, using PSIP to display WCTX's virtual channel as 59 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
-In 2018, WCTX moved its digital signal to VHF Channel 10, which it now shares with sister station WTNH.
+The station's digital signal remained on its pre-transition UHF channel 39, using virtual channel 59.
+In 2018, WCTX moved its digital signal to VHF channel 10, which it now shares with sister station WTNH.